TheMarex/prosem-presentation/TITLE.md

 ## $NL \subseteq P$

 \begin{theorem}
-The running time of every decider for a problem in L or NL is bounded by a polynominal.
+The running time of every decider for a problem in L or NL is bounded by a polynomial.
 \end{theorem}

 \begin{itemize}